 Theatre governed by reality

 Publius Productions is named after the Roman politician, General Publius Valerius Publicola.
 Beloved by the common people for his efforts to improve their lives, Publius helped overthrow the monarchy of his day in order to establish the Roman Republic.
 It would last nearly 500 years, until Julius Caesar seized power as Rome’s first emperor.
-It is no accident that Alexander Hamilton and James Madison both used Publius as their pen names in 1787 when they argued in favour of adopting the US Constitution.
+It is no accident that Alexander Hamilton, James Madison, and John Jay used Publius as their pen names in 1787 when they argued in favour of adopting the US Constitution.

 If ever there was a problem in Vancouver that needed a modern-day Publius to sort out, it is the vanishing middle class.
 Residential areas are being hollowed out and local small businesses are departing or going bankrupt.
 How would he go about overthrowing the emerging modern monarchy?